 Undergraduate Course

-Submit an Online Interest Form
+Online Interest Form [submit here]

-This Fall 2025, the Intergroup Dialogue Program is offering SOC WGS CRS CFE 230: Race and Ethnicity at the Intersections.
-The class meets Wednesdays at 3:45 to 6:30 pm.
+For Fall 2025, the Intergroup Dialogue Program is offering SOC WGS CRS CFE 230: Intergroup Dialogue – Race and Ethnicity at the Intersections.
+The class meets weekly on Wednesdays from 3:45 to 6:30 pm and emphasizes a highly interactive, experiential and reflective, learning environment.

-Intergroup Dialogue is a research-based pedagogy, an innovative educational model developed in higher education and practiced across school and community contexts, that centers a small group, highly interactive, experiential and reflective, learning environment.
-Intergroup Dialogue brings students together across social divides, often with a history of conflict and/or unequal power relations, and limited opportunities to engage in deep and meaningful discussion of persistently challenging societal issues.
+Intergroup Dialogue brings students together across multiple social divides, often with a history of conflict and/or unequal power relations, and limited opportunities to engage in deep and meaningful discussion of challenging societal issues.

 - Understanding social identities and the role of social structures and institutions in creating and maintaining inequality